chiragatal/esp-amp/docs/memory_layout.md

 * `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM`: If subcore firmware cannot fit into RTCRAM, part of DRAM can be reserved for subcore to load and run its firmware in DRAM.
 * `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM_SIZE`: This specifies the size of DRAM used for subcore firmware.
+* `CONFIG_ESP_AMP_SUBCORE_STACK_SIZE_MIN`: This specifies the minimum stack size of subcore.
+Stack is allocated from LP RAM on ESP32-C6 and HP RAM on ESP32-P4.
+If the remaining RAM is insufficient for subcore stack, build will fail.
+The actual size of stack can be larger than this value if the subcore type is LP core.
+The entire unused RTC memory is allocated for subcore stack.
+* `ESP_AMP_SUBCORE_ENABLE_HEAP`: Enable heap for subcore.
+* `CONFIG_ESP_AMP_SUBCORE_HEAP_SIZE`: This specifies the size of heap for subcore.

 ## Application Examples